-If you’ve considered becoming a software developer, you’ve most likely wondered about what you can expect in terms of starting salary for a software developer.
+If you’ve considered becoming a software developer, you’ve most likely wondered about what the entry level software developer salary is.
 Will you be able to make ends meet as a software engineer in your first years of employment?
 Will your salary increase significantly over time?
 Are there certain industries in which you might be paid more than in others?
-This blog post aims to help you navigate the salary side of software development and develop reasonable expectations in terms of compensation and benefits.

 Most organizations pay software developers an annual salary rather than an hourly rate.
 Whether you are considered exempt or non-exempt (which primarily affects how you are paid for overtime but also affects other areas of employment), however, will depend on your roles and responsibilities within the organization and may vary from one position to the next.

-You can determine an approximate hourly rate of pay by taking the annual salary offered divided by 2,080 for a full time position.
+You can determine an approximate hourly rate of pay by taking the annual salary offered divided by 2,080 for a full-time position.
 Likewise, you can multiply an hourly rate by 2,080 to determine your annual salary.
 There also plenty of online resources that can help you determine your salary or hourly rate, including ADP and SmartAsset.

-According to GlassDoor.com, which gathered information from over 15,000 software developers, the national average entry level software developer salary is $62,000 USD.
+According to Glassdoor.com, the latest national average entry-level software developer salary is $62,000 USD.
 That is the average, so if you’re starting salary could be higher or lower depending on your location or the company itself.
 Some companies start software developers out below that number—as low as $50,000—and some start software developers out significantly higher than that, even as high as $91,000 annually.

 High Paying Industries

 Keep in mind that the level of professionalism required and the roles, responsibilities, and expectations the organization has for you typically matches the compensation.
-This means that a higher paying job most often demands more of your time and resources and requires a higher level of professionalism.
-Some people might be looking for less responsibility as they learn the ropes in order to avoid excessive responsibility while others strive for leadership positions as soon as their feet hit the floor.
+This means that a higher-paying job most often demands more of your time and resources and requires a higher level of professionalism.
+Some people might be looking for less responsibility as they learn the ropes in order to avoid excessive responsibility, while others strive for leadership positions as soon as their feet hit the floor.
 Only you can determine whether a position is within your comfort zone or not.

 Opportunity for Advancement

-A career software development can easily provide a comfortable or even luxurious lifestyle.
-Asking the right questions, considering the right factors, and choosing your employer carefully can ensure a successful and fruitful career in software development!
+A career in software development can easily provide a comfortable or even luxurious lifestyle.
+Asking the right questions, considering the right factors, and choosing your employer carefully can ensure a successful and fruitful career in software development.